sztrzask/maklipsa.github.io/_posts/2017-02-12-Choosing-centralized-logging-and-monitoring-system.md

 **Legend:**

 - CbI - Can be implemented
+- S - Sort of.
+Not fully supported, or with very few features.
 - *2 - Azure portal is usable on mobile, but not a mobile first experience ;)
 - *3 - Application Insights is [free up to 1 GB per month](https://azure.microsoft.com/en-us/pricing/details/application-insights/).
 There is also a data cap and data sampling option, so staying in the limit is realistic.
 - *4 - You have to implement the browser side and the proxy